Convert Figma logo to code with AI

 The Runner example is more concise and easier to read, while the Concourse example offers more granular control over the execution environment and steps.
 Concourse's pipeline configuration allows for more complex workflows and resource management, but requires more verbose syntax.

-• Offers a more comprehensive Git platform with built-in CI/CD capabilities
+• Offers a more comprehensive CI/CD platform with additional features like deployment management and feature flags

 Code Comparison